title

 3500 In what today is Kazakhstan, people are riding, milking and eating horses.

 3000 Among the Sumerians, democratic assemblies are giving way to the authority of kings.
 Priesthood is becoming distinct from working alongside others in the fields.
 Field labor is described as deserved subservience to the gods.
 Hardship is seen as a product of sin.
 People and animals are still sacrificed to gods.
 Floods are common and a story of a great flood exists.
 Trade and wealth are pursued.
 Competition for power between the kings of city-states produces wars of conquest.
 The warrior tradition continues with men dominating women.
-With commerce, writing develops.
+With commerce, cuneiform writing develops.

 3000 The Persian Gulf is a major artery of commerce.
 The ways of Mesopotamians are spreading to Egypt and Greece.
-Writing develops in Egypt.

 2700 In the Americas, corn, beans, chilies and squash are among cultivated plants.